Sign up for our newswire newsletter

 Executive Meetings Will Be Even More Expensive in 2026

-So far this year, significant job cuts at many large companies have contributed to a drop in domestic leisure travel; U.S. government policy has seriously dented the number of international travelers coming to the U.S. for both business and leisure; and the group-business market still has not yet returned to pre-pandemic levels.
+So far this year, significant job cuts at many large companies have contributed to a drop in domestic leisure travel; U.S. government policy has seriously reduced the number of international travelers coming to the U.S. for both business and leisure; and the group-business market still has not yet returned to pre-pandemic levels.

 At the top of the hotel food chain, though, none of these things are making a dent in demand or revenue.